 As you can see, the lowest rate option with two points has the lowest lifetime costs, but keep in mind those savings are accumulated over a 30-year period.
 Over 30 years, it’s only cheaper than the one point option by $3834 – or $127/year.
-And those savings are only realized in the later years of the loan because it takes time for the lower interest rate to make up for the added up front cost of the points.
-If you run both options through an amortization calculator, you’ll discover that it takes until well past the 10-year mark for the two point option to become cheaper than the one point option.
-As you can see, paying discount points can make sense, but you need to stay in the loan for a while to reap the benefit.
+And those savings are only realized in the later years of the loan because it takes time for the lower interest rate to make up for the added upfront cost of the points.
+If you run both options through an amortization calculator, you’ll discover that it takes until well past the 10-year mark for the two-point option to become cheaper than the one point option.
+As you can see, paying discount points can make sense, but you need to stay on the loan for a while to reap the benefit.
 If you plan to only stay in the loan for around 5 to 7 years or less, it’s usually best to avoid points (if possible) and keep your costs lower.
-If you know you’ll be in the loan for at least 5 to 7 years, it can make sense to pay points, but don’t overdo it.
+If you know you’ll be on the loan for at least 5 to 7 years, it can make sense to pay points, but don’t overdo it.
 As you can see from our brief analysis here, the lowest rate on the rate sheet isn’t always the best deal if you end up paying a lot of costs to get it and don’t keep the loan long enough.

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.